1916 Bursary Fund

 About the fund

-There are two different types of bursaries – Tier 1 and Tier 2.
+There are three different types of bursaries:

 Tier 1 Bursaries: Awardees will receive €5,000 per year for the normal duration of an undergraduate programme and up to a maximum of six years for a part-time programme.
 The bursary will also be paid as the awardee progresses to postgraduate study.